ben-deaner-teaching/Duration-DiD/README.md

 Counterfactual mean outcomes for the treated group are imputed by extrapolating the estimated relationship to the post-treatment period and inverting the log transformation.
 Treatment effects are the difference between observed and imputed counterfactual outcomes.

 If `covariates()` is specified, covariate balancing weights are computed using discrete cell frequencies, following the approach of Abadie (2005).
 For each covariate cell, the weight for untreated individuals is the ratio of the cell's frequency among treated survivors to its frequency among untreated survivors.
-Cells with fewer than 2 untreated individuals are dropped and remaining weights are rescaled.
+If `sweights()` is also specified, these cell frequencies are computed using the sampling weights.
+Cells with fewer than 2 untreated individuals (by unweighted count) are dropped and remaining weights are rescaled.

 ### Inference